rakshitkamboj/30-Days-Of-Flutter/README.md

 10. How to use the Geolocator package to get live location data for both iOS and Android.
 11. How to use the TextField Widget to take user input.

+# Day8✔
+Started working with my new project of 30days journey which is Flashchat (a messaging app).<br>
+This app will allow users to group chat with the feature of login/register and this app will be powered using firebase.
+Task completed:
+1. Successfully setuped the project on my system.
+2. Created a new welcome_screen and added a Log In and Resgister button in it.